Jesus Heals Blind Bartimaeus

 When this parable opens in the crowds around Jericho the parable is pointing at the time when the crowds surrounded Jericho and one of the people of Jericho was set free.
 Our attention is on Rahab the woman who married into the family of Judah.
 She was the woman set free in Jericho.

 Judah is the name of a tribe of ancient Israel.
 It is also the name of the patriarch, the father of the tribe of Judah.
 Judah’s mother was Leah.
-Leah had bad eyes. (cite) Today we might say that she needed glasses, but in terms of the parables of the Bible this means that she, and her kids, had trouble seeing into the things of the Lord.
+Leah had bad eyes. (cite) Today we might say that she needed glasses, but in terms of the parables of the Bible this means that she, and her kids, had trouble seeing into the things of God.

 The Book of Genesis records various stories about the patriarchs.
 The patriarch with the most press is Joseph who is sold into slavery in Egypt.
 The second most prominent story is the account of Judah.
 His story is much less glamorous.
 He looses his sons to sin and eventually sleeps with a prostitute who turns out to be the wife of one of his dead sons.